opf/openproject/help/user-guide/work-packages/work-package-relations-hierarchies/README.md

 ---
 sidebar_navigation:
   title: Work package relations and hierarchies
-  priority: 866
+  priority: 600
 description: How to add or configure work package relations?
 robots: index, follow
-keywords: work package relations
+keywords: work package relations, hierarchies
 ---

 # Work package relations and hierarchies

+You can create work package hierarchies and relations.

+Hierarchies are a hierarchical relation (parent-child-relationship) vs. relations indicate any functional or timely relation (e.g. follows or proceeds, blocked by, part of, etc.)

+## Work package relations

-You can not only create [work package hierarchies](#work-package-hierarchies), but also define relations, for example to indicate that work packages address a similar topic or create status dependencies.
+Work package relations indicate that work packages address a similar topic or create status dependencies.
 To create a relationship between two work packages:

 1. Select a work package, click on the **Relations** tab to open the relations tab and click the *+ Create new relations* link.
 2. Select the type of relationship from the dropdown menu.